Summer 2026 GP newsletter

 Referrals invited for Compassion-focused Therapy for Psychosis (CFT-P) programme

-The Psychology Department at SPMHS is now accepting referrals for the upcoming cycle of its Compassion-Focused Therapy for Psychosis (CFT-P) programme, starting 27 May 2026.
+Our Psychology Department is now accepting referrals for the upcoming cycle of its CFT-P programme, starting 27 May 2026.
 CFT-P is aimed at people with experiences of psychosis, such as paranoia or delusions.
-It is not necessary to have a diagnosis related to psychosis (eg. schizophrenia) to participate - both those with and without such diagnoses are eligible to attend.
+It is not necessary to have a diagnosis related to psychosis (such as schizophrenia) to participate - both those with and without such diagnoses are eligible to attend.

-If you have any queries regarding an individual’s suitability for the CFT-P programme, please contact Ms Tara Deehan, Senior Counselling Psychologist, Tel: 01 249 3578 or email: tdeehan@stpatricks.ie.
+If you have any queries regarding a patient’s suitability for CFT-P, please contact Ms Tara Deehan, Senior Counselling Psychologist, by phoning 01 249 3578 or emailing tdeehan@stpatricks.ie.

 Read more about CFT-P here.

-Direct referrals from GPs are now being accepted for the upcoming cycles of the following Mood Disorders Programmes at St Patrick’s Mental Health Services:
+Direct referrals from GPs are now being accepted for the upcoming cycles of our following mood disorders programmes.

-• Depression Recovery Programme: The Depression Recovery Programme is a 10-week psychotherapy online group intervention, offering education and support to those diagnosed with depression or who experience the symptoms associated with depression.
-The programme incorporates a combination of cognitive behavioural therapy, compassion-focused approaches and mindfulness-based stress reduction.
-Next cycle commences in August.
+• Depression Recovery Programme: The Depression Recovery Programme is a 10-week psychotherapy online group intervention, offering education and support to people diagnosed with depression or who experience the symptoms associated with depression.
+The programme incorporates a combination of cognitive behavioural therapy (CBT), compassion-focused approaches and mindfulness-based stress reduction.
+The next cycle begins in August.
+Learn more about our Depression Recovery Programme here.

-• The Bipolar Recovery Programme: This programme is a 10-week psychotherapy online group intervention, offering education and support to those diagnosed with bipolar disorder or who experience the symptoms associated with bipolar disorder.
-The programme incorporates a combination of cognitive behavioural therapy, compassion-focused approaches and mindfulness-based stress reduction.
-Next cycle commences in September.
+• Bipolar Recovery Programme: This programme is a 10-week psychotherapy online group intervention, offering education and support to people diagnosed with bipolar disorder or who experience the symptoms associated with bipolar disorder.
+The programme incorporates a combination of CBT, compassion-focused approaches and mindfulness-based stress reduction.
+The next cycle begins in September.
+Learn more about our Bipolar Recovery Programme here.

-Click here for more information on the above programmes.
+Click here for more information on our programmes.

 Support seminars for family and friends